doctrine/orm/docs/en/reference/annotations-reference.rst

-    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine ORM provides XML and YAML alternatives and you could easily implement your own favourite mechanism for defining ORM metadata.
+    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine ORM provides XML as alternative and you could easily implement your own favourite mechanism for defining ORM metadata.

 In this chapter a reference of every Doctrine ORM Annotation is given